 The ASH PTO Spirit Shop offers a variety of clothing and sportswear items for sale, to help you showcase your school spirit.
 You can now order year-round and pick up on Mondays from 14:45 - 16:30 in the Main Campus.
 To place an online order visit they resource board on InsideASH.

-The Spring Bazaar and PTO Volunteer Fair is held in March in the ABF building (adjacent to the school).
-It is a chance for local vendors from Wassenaar, The Hague, and families to showcase their small businesses.
+The ASH Spring Bazaar and PTO Volunteer Fair is held in March in the ABF building adjacent to the school.
+It is a chance for local vendors from Wassenaar, The Hague and the ASH family to showcase their small businesses.
 This fair is a non-profit event which brings our community together to celebrate spring and to encourage volunteer work with the ASH PTO, while supporting our local entrepreneurs.
+Contact email@example.com.

 For most parents and students at ASH, the Parent Welcome Committee is the first of all the PTO committees to have contact with when transferring to our school.
 Making new families feel welcome and at ease is a very important task, but also a fun and rewarding one.
 This committee is am integral part of the Safe Harbour program; Welcomers greet new families, help with the transition and host Welcoming Coffees throughout the year.